mycodetherapy/mesto/README.md

 ### It works like this:

 - Adaptive layout is applied.
-HTML and CSS use: Grid Layout, Flexbox, @media, БЭМ.
+HTML and CSS use: Grid Layout, Flexbox, @media, BEM.
 - Frontend site interactivity is controlled by JavaScript ES6 code.
 - The client-side code is built within the framework of the OOP paradigm and is divided into independent modules that contain classes.
 - Classes get references to objects through the this context.